leudz/shipyard/guide/master/src/learn-by-example/friends.md

 ```

 You've just written your first systems.\
-With shipyard all functions that have only views as arguments are systems.\
+With shipyard, all functions that have only views as arguments are systems.\
 The [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html) understands these functions and provides the desired components automatically.

 The `v_`/`vm_` prefix for views is a convention that some `shipyard` users use.
 I'll follow it throughout the guide.